How to Calculate Your Safe Withdrawal Rate

 - Social Security timing

-- Inflation assumptions
+- Inflation assumption

 Real Example: Meet Sarah